 The command above resized the image to 1024×768 pixels and saved as

 1. Loops in Python - Flow diagram - for loop - Resized.jpg file.
+Resizing images from the command-line is just one example and is really just the tip of the iceberg.

 convert 'Conditionals in Python.png' -crop 640x360+320+180 'Conditionals in Python - Cropped.png'

-Here, for the cropped image
+Here, is an example of the cropped image

 Here’s a graphical explanations of crop operation: